Buxton & Leek College: Courses

 The college offers academic and vocational courses, including apprenticeships, NVQs, BTECs, GCSEs, Access to HE and HNC/HNDs, as well as a range of short/leisure courses.

 A limited number of undergraduate degree programmes are run by the college.
 These courses are validated by University of Derby and are run at the Buxton and Leek Campuses.

 Students can progress onto higher education through the University of Derby or any other university.
 A bursary of £1000 is available to any Buxton & Leek College student progressing to a degree at the University of Derby.

 Management and governance

 The college management structure currently includes a senior management team at the top, with curriculum leaders below overseeing operation of courses and subject areas.
-The college is led by the principal, Len Tildsley.
+UOD - Buxton is currently led by Director of the Institute of Education and Skills, Dr Sarah Charles, prior to which (and before the demerger) Heather Marks was in post at Buxton & Leek College as Director of FE & Skills from 1st July 2024 to January 2025 - this was following the retirement of the long-standing Principal, Len Tildsley on 28th March 2024.